-- Understand and convert degree and radian measure - Learn the conditions that make two triangles similar. - Define the six trigonometric functions as ratios of lengths of the sides of right triangles. - Evaluate trigonometric functions. - Solve right triangles. - Sketch angles in the Cartesian plane. - Define trigonometric functions as ratios of x- and y-coordinates and distances in the Cartesian lane. - Evaluate trigonometric functions for non-acute angles. - Apply basic trigonometric identities. - Know and use the unit circle. - Graph basic sine and cosine functions and then translate. - Graph tangent, cotangent, secant, and cosecant functions. - Verify a trigonometric identity. - Apply the sum and difference identities. - Apply the double-angle and half-angle identities.
+- Understand and convert degree and radian measure - Learn the conditions that make two triangles similar. - Define the six trigonometric functions as ratios of lengths of the sides of right triangles. - Evaluate trigonometric functions. - Solve right triangles. - Sketch angles in the Cartesian plane. - Define trigonometric functions as ratios of x- and y-coordinates and distances in the Cartesian lane. - Evaluate trigonometric functions for nonactute angles. - Apply basic trigonometric identities. - Know and use the unit circle. - Graph basic sine and cosine functions and then translate. - Graph tangent, cotangent, secant, and cosecant functions. - Verify a trigonometric identity. - Apply the sum and difference identities. - Apply the double-angle and half-angle identities. - Find the domain and range of inverse trigonometric functions.